andrew/ultimate-awesome/README.md

 - [awesome-cybersecurity](https://github.com/liyansong2018/awesome-cybersecurity) - A collection of awesome GitHub repositories about security.
 - [awesome-cc0](https://github.com/madjin/awesome-cc0) - Awesome list of free to use public domain CC0 licensed assets from across the internet.
 - [awesome-educate](https://github.com/mercer/awesome-educate) - 😎 A curated list of awesome education resources online.
+- [awesome_qt](https://github.com/najepaliya/awesome_qt) - A comprehensive list of applications made with the cross platform Qt framework.
 - [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [awesome-lti](https://github.com/scollovati/awesome-lti) - List of awesome resources for learning and developing tools according to the Learning Tools Interoperability (LTI ©) standard created by the 1EdTech Consortium.
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.